 As well as this, the camera has an Eye AF setting.
 You read that right.

 The camera has the ability to find eyes on your subject and lock focus on them with the push of a button.
 This is photography witchcraft, and I love it.

 Although much of the final quality and look is the lens, in this case, the camera does play a big role.
 This is where the Sony mirrorless cameras begin to stand out significantly.

 The images are extremely sharp and clear, to some, maybe even artificially so.
 The look is very distinct.
 Professional photographers can quite easily pick out a Sony mirrorless photograph from the rest.

-With the Sony a7R III, the sharpness and clarity is even more advanced.
-Every speck of flying sand visible clearly when zoomed into the image.
+With the Sony a7R III, the sharpness and clarity are even more advanced.
+Every speck of flying sand is visible clearly when zoomed into the image.

 Some may find this to be a bit too intense, but I personally love it.
 I no longer have to use Lightroom or Photoshop to sharpen images when using this camera.